-The SBA 504 - now known as the SBA Grow Loan - and the SBA 7a programs have historically been the best way for small to mid-sized businesses to purchase owner-user or "owner occupied" commercial real estate with the least amount down.
-The 504 (aka CDC 504 loan) is a 2 loan structure that includes a 20 year fixed rate 2nd mortgage and (if you qualify) a 25 year fixed rate first mortgage.
-The minimum down payment is 10%.
+The SBA 504 and the SBA 7a programs have historically been the best way for small to mid-sized businesses to purchase owner-user or "owner occupied" commercial real estate with the least amount down.
+The 504 (aka CDC 504 loan) is a 2 loan structure that includes a first mortgage that can be fixed or adjustable and a 20 or 25 year fixed rate 2nd mortgage .

-The 7a is just one loan that in some cases can go as high as 100% loan to value/loan to cost and is also sometimes available as a fixed rate at a lower loan to value.
+The 7a is just one loan that in some cases you can get 100% financing (or higher) and is also sometimes available as a fixed rate at a lower loan to value.
 You can read about the 7a here.

-A very low 25 year fixed rate first mortgage loan is available on a nationwide basis for owner occupied multi-use properties.
+As mentioned above, a low 25 year fixed rate first mortgage loan is available on a nationwide basis for owner occupied "multi-use" properties.
 When combined with the below market 504 second mortgage, you can get true fixed financing that will never adjust or balloon.

 The loan can be used for the purchase, refinance or construction* of a building and can also be used to refinance an existing 504 first mortgage, so if you used the 504 program to finance a building in the past and you have a higher than market rate, a variable rate or a balloon coming due, you can refinance just the first mortgage into a new 25 year fixed rate and re-subordinate your existing 504 2nd mortgage.

 For more information on the refinance program that includes cash out up to 90% of the property value click here.